-- " provide for knowledge, community and commerce accommodating a range of employment, education, cultural and community, retail, community greenspace, entertainment, sport and recreational opportunities which meet the needs of the community, encourage community interaction and active, healthy lifestyles - are commensurate with their role in the SEQ Regional Plan, the broader Logan City network and the UDA centres network and the size of their service catchment - " comprise the major centre, district centres and neighbourhood centres.
-Centres are focal points for their catchments and provide a wide range of services and facilities - respond to local site characteristics, settings, landmarks and views and use natural features to provide specific identity and character - " are active places characterised by a high quality public realm and safe, attractive pedestrian areas - " have a local recreation or civic park as a central focal point for community activities - " are located to maximise accessibility and distributed to ensure convenient access for residents taking into account the likely catchment and the centres hierarchy
+- " are for knowledge, community and commerce accommodating a range of employment, education, cultural and community, retail, open space, entertainment, sport and recreational facilities which meet the needs of the community, encourage community interaction and active, healthy lifestyles - are commensurate with their role in the SEQ Regional Plan, the broader Logan City network and the UDA centres

-- " provide a focus for corridor parks, the road network and act as hubs for feeder public transport and walking and cycling networks - " give priority to public and active transport - " have a permeable road network that provides vehicle access into centres through a network of low-speed urban streets - " locate higher density development, including residential development and key community facilities in the core of the centre.
-The core is the area within the 400 metre primary walking catchment of the major transit node or central focal point - " locates lower intensity and car dependent uses on the periphery of the centre.
+- network and the size of their service catchment - " comprise the major centre, district centres and neighbourhood centres.
+Centres are focal points for their catchments and provide a wide range of services and facilities - " respond to local site characteristics, settings, landmarks and views and use natural features to provide specific identity and character - " are active places characterised by a high quality public realm and safe, attractive pedestrian areas - " have a park, plaza or square as a central focal point for community activities - " are located to maximise accessibility - " provide a focus for linear greenspace and the road network and act as hubs for feeder public transport and walking and cycling networks - " give priority to public and active transport - " have a permeable road network that provides vehicle access into centres through a network of low-speed urban streets - " locate higher density development, including residential development and key community facilities in the core of the centre.
+The core is the area within the 400 metre primary walking catchment of the major transit node or central focal point

+- " locates lower intensity and car dependent uses on the periphery of the centre.
 The major centre frame can also include neighbourhoods with a higher density residential development - " contain commercial, retail and other uses which require high levels of accessibility.